Conformal Prediction-Based MPC for Stochastic Linear Systems: MAIN RESULTS

 Since the problem \cref{opt:cpmpc} is recursively feasible, it holds that $z(t) \in \mathcal Z_t$ and $v_0^*(t) \in \mathcal V_t$ for all $t = 1, \dots, \bar N$.
-Satisfaction of \crefrange{eq:chance-constraints-x}{eq:chance-constraints-u} then follows from \cref{thm:constraint-satisfaction}. \end{proof}
+Satisfaction of \crefrange{eq:chance-constraints-x}{eq:chance-constraints-u} then follows from \cref{thm:constraint-satisfaction}. \end{proof} \fi

-Problem \cref{opt:cpmpc} is a convex problem in the important case of quadratic stage and terminal costs, and establishes closed-loop chance constraint satisfaction through offline tightening, thus at minimal additional online computation.
-The number of samples in \cref{opt:cpmpc-samples} can be adjusted based on available computational resources.
-Increasing $S$ improves the approximation at the expense of additional computation, but it does not alter the feasible domain of the optimization problem. \begin{remark} To deal with the end of the horizon, different approaches may be taken: Compute the joint-in-time probabilistic tubes using $\bar N + N$ samples, run the optimization problem for $\bar N - N$ time steps, or, use shrinking horizon approaches when approaching $\bar N$. \end{remark}
+Problem \cref{opt:cpmpc} is convex for quadratic costs and ensures closed-loop chance constraint satisfaction via offline tightening, i.e., at no additional online computations.
+Increasing the number of samples in \cref{opt:cpmpc-cost} improves the approximation but enlarges the problem size, without affecting the feasible domain. \begin{remark} To deal with the end of the horizon, different approaches may be taken: Compute the joint-in-time confidence regions using $\bar N + N$ samples, run the optimization problem for $\bar N - N$ time steps, or, use shrinking horizon approaches when approaching $\bar N$. \end{remark}